mcoria/chesstango/README.md

 Creational Patterns
 - Factory method
 - Builder

 Structural Patterns
 - Decorator
+- Facade

 Behavioral Patterns
 - Template method
 - Command
+- Strategy
+- Visitor
+- Iterator

 Template method pattern in combination with Factory method pattern can be found at AbstractCardinalMoveGenerator.java class.

-Command pattern can be found at moveexecutors package.
+Command pattern in combination with Visitor pattern can be found at moveexecutors package.
 Interface Move define DO and UNDO operations, subclasses in this package implement them.

 Builder pattern has been implemented with different participant classes
 - Builder: ChessBuilder class declares the interface.